 Make it easy for others to take action.
 This includes customer service agents, account managers, and policymakers.
 Build simple user interfaces (UI) to input product and customer IDs; these are then stored in a database.

 Are there complaints about inappropriate products in recommendations or search results?
 Let agents blacklist the product ID via the UI.
 Does a customer have privacy concerns?
 Again, add their ID via the UI.
 Does an account manager want to increase a new product’s visibility?
 Add the product ID via the UI to give it a temporary boost (this helps with cold-start products too).
-Or better yet, build a new ad business and crowdsource boosting to sellers.
+Or better yet,

 Help operations staff understand model outputs.When machine-learning decisions have repercussions, people will want an explanation.
 Help your frontline agents understand and explain decisions to customers.
 I’ve found SHAP force plots useful for this.
 LIME is also a good alternative.